MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     The **Related contacts** card shows the contacts that are in the email or meeting because the activity appears in their timeline.

     :::image type="content" source="media/connect-record.png" alt-text="Screenshot showing suggested connections and related contacts under Connect to a record.":::

+    > [!NOTE]
+    > If you're using Dynamics 365, you might see options to save the email or meeting to one record (Regarding field) or multiple records (Related to field).
+The options you see depend on how your administrator configured record connections.
+    > - **Connect to**: Connect the activity to a single primary CRM record.
+    > - **Related records**: Connect the activity to one or more additional CRM records.
+    >
+    > If both fields are shown, the record you select in **Connect to** is used for post-meeting experiences such as saving notes and associating insights from meeting recordings.
+Records connected via **Related records** aren't used for these experiences.

 1. If your CRM has fields for categorizing saved emails and meetings, you can select one or more under **Add email categories**.